fr3ts0n/AndrOBD/README.md

 Very special Thanks to @anaufalm for the beautiful graphic design artwork and logos.

+## Start page

+Thank you very much @sampoder for your beautiful [AndrOBD start page](https://fr3ts0n.github.io/AndrOBD/)

+## Internet promotion

+Big hands to @aha999 for promoting [AndrOBD on Reddit](https://www.reddit.com/r/AndrOBD/) and for many ideas to improve AndrOBD.

 ## Translations

 Thanks to all hard-working translators for their contributions.